Cupping Therapy DIY

 Thankfully, part of my post grad in Clinical Acupuncture opened the doors to Cupping therapy and created enough interest for me to take further studies in Cupping, taught by a Chinese practitioner responsible for healing disease and injuries for which modern medicine had no answers or even hope.

-The clinical and personal results I found, led me to choose Cupping above Acupuncture simply because of its simplicity and especially due to needle phobia of so many of my patients.
-It also allowed me to trace the source of pain, injury and sickness in so many patients, without needing to use a point locator or electro-diagnosis.
+The clinical results I found, led me to choose Cupping above Acupuncture simply because of its simplicity; especially due to needle phobia of so many of my patients.
+It also allowed me to trace the source of pain, injury & sickness in so many patients, without needing to use a point locator or electro-diagnosis.

 While researching for my PhD, I revisited earlier studies on lymphatic health, namely lymphoedema and dermatomes to identify zones of the body via the cervical, thoracic and lumbar charts.
 Even though two different therapies, lymphatic health and cupping merged in an interesting way and the cupping course I studied involved both; this allowed me to deal with an even wider variety of health issues.

-I prefer cupping of the UB (bladder), DU or (governing) and GB (gallbladder) meridians to both detect and treat health issues.
-Using the meridians to place the cups and dermatomes to work out the location of the blockage or injury allows for effective treatment of many health issues.
+I prefer cupping of the UB (bladder), DU or (governing) & GB (gallbladder) meridians to both detect & treat health issues.
+Using the meridians to place the cups & dermatomes to work out the location of the blockage or injury allows for effective treatment of many health issues all over the body.

 For example, an injury to the forearm will show up purpura on the T1/thoracic 1 zone.
 Menstrual pain and reproductive issues will show up purpura in the lumbar dermatomes, the exact location will depend on what the issue is.
 If it is an issue which would need an MRI or surgery, such as endometriosis or fibroids, the exact location can be found up to lower thoracic zones which can affect abdominal organs.
 Take it a step further and see just how far the UB, DU and GB channels reach throughout the body.